 Definitely go spelunking in the deep depths of this channel, and I guarantee at least a mild addiction—but addictive is a great thing when we’re talking about Spanish study materials.

 Even lower-level Spanish students will be able to follow the wild facial expressions, strong visual cues and all-too-familiar scenarios that befall us in daily life, work, relationships and more.
 If you need a bit more assistance, many of EnchufeTv’s videos come provided with English closed captions.

-He’s apparently a pretty decent comedian, and has made some appearances on Spanish-language sketch comedy shows.
-Here’s an example of one, where he plays the frontman of a situationally-inappropriate mariachi band.
+He’s apparently a pretty decent comedian, and has made some appearances on Spanish sketch comedy shows.
+Here’s an example of one, where he plays the frontman of a situationally inappropriate mariachi band.

-Check out the rest of El Vacilon for more goofball comedy from Spain (but be careful, some of the content is quite mature!).
+Check out the rest of El Vacilón for more goofball comedy from Spain (but be careful, some of the content is quite mature!).

 5. Game Footage

 This is where you can go to find streaming sites for any and all Spanish-language soccer matches.
 This will sometimes send you to paid streaming websites, but they’re all high quality and worth considering buying a pass to if you’re really into your fútbol.

 Speaking of which…

-This is the most convenient service for regular, die-hard viewers, because you can stream high-definition video directly to your TV with the help of Amazon fireTV, Roku or Chromecast.
+This is the most convenient service for regular, die-hard viewers, because you can stream high-definition videos directly to your TV with the help of Amazon fireTV, Roku or Chromecast.